 Prep football: Gorman, Centennial, Moapa remain No. 1

-Bishop Gorman (5A), Centennial (4A) and Moapa Valley (3A) remain No. 1 in the Review-Journal’s football rankings.
+Liberty (5A), Canyon Springs (4A) and Pahrump Valley (3A) are No. 2 in the Review-Journal’s football rankings.
 Also included are rankings for soccer and girls volleyball.

 Southern Nevada high school rankings